manabie-com/togo/README.md

 The main benefit of this approach is to divide the application by layers to encourage long-term maintainability of the codebase.
 By abstracting each layer from the other, you will be able to easily test and/or to easily refactor the code.
 For example, since the Repository layer is abstracted from the Service layer, the Service layer does not have to worry which database I use--in this case, MongoDB.

-## TODO
+## Things to improve

-- Add more unit tests
-- Include logger in all the layers via Dependency Injection
+- Follow file structure best practices
+- Learn about proper logging
+- implement CRUD

-#### Total Working Time: 19 hours
+#### Total Working Time: 22 hours